Listed at:

 <?php include_once ("footer.inc.php"); ?>

-There are six variables that can be changed per-page:
+There are five variables that can be changed per-page:

 6) Customize the login form (optional).